nmazurak/apigee-sfdc-integration/README.md

 ### Import proxy
   1. Clone and zip this project
   2. Go to Develop -> Proxies -> import proxy from bundle
-  2. Select previously saved zip file
+  3. Select previously saved zip file
+  4. Change {your-org-name} in target URL to your sfdc org name